 - The regulatory approval should be sought for Clinical trials when,

-- Using drug which are not registered in Sri Lanka (NCEs)
+- Using drug which is not registered in Sri Lanka (NCEs)

 - Using a registered drug for a new indication.

-- For multisite clinical trial in Sri Lanka only a single application is suffice to be submitted to the SCOCT.
+- For the multisite clinical trials in Sri Lanka, only a single application is sufficient to be submitted to the SCOCT.